-Cape Atlantic I.N.K. will make this Policy available to all employees, interns, and volunteers, as well as all contractors and agents of Cape Atlantic I.N.K. involved, directly or indirectly, in the provision or monitoring of, or coding or billing for, health care services billed to or payable by any government or private third party payor.
-When required by Cape Atlantic I.N.K., employees, interns, and volunteers, contractors and agents of Cape Atlantic I.N.K. must sign an acknowledgement form acknowledging the receipt of this Policy and Cape Atlantic I.N.K.'s Compliance Plan, including the Code of Conduct.
+The Organization will make this Policy available to all employees, interns and volunteers, as well as all contractors and agents of the Organization involved, directly or indirectly, in the provision or monitoring of, or coding or billing for, health care services billed to or payable by any government or private third party payor.
+When required by the Organization, employees, interns and volunteers, contractors and agents of the Organization must sign an acknowledgement form acknowledging the receipt of this Policy and the Organization's Compliance Plan, including the Code of Conduct.